Neutis/neutis-docs/docs/connectivity/wifi.md

 ```

-In this case the ip address is **192.168.1.122**.
+In this case, the IP address is **192.168.1.122**.

-Now you can connect to your Neutis via ssh:
+Now you can connect to Neutis via ssh:

 ```bash